 CAN I HAVE BROWNIES ON KETO?

-Since these brownies are made with low carb and no added sugar ingredients, you can absolutely eat brownies even if you’re following a ketogenic diet as long as you are not eating the entire pan and it fits your macros.
+Since our almond flour brownies are grain free with no added sugar, you can absolutely eat grain free brownies even if you’re following a ketogenic diet.
+Like anything else, just remember as long as you are not eating the entire pan and it fits your macros.